-The estimated loss rates are estimated based on historical observed default rates over the expected life of the debtors and are adjusted for forward-looking information that is available without undue cost or effort.
+The estimated loss rates are estimated based on probability of default and loss given default over the expected life of the trade receivables and are adjusted for forward-looking information that is available without undue costs or effort.
 The grouping is regularly reviewed by management to ensure relevant information about specific debtors is updated.
+The contract assets have substantially the same risk characteristics as the trade receivables for the same type of contracts.
+The Group has therefore concluded that the loss rates for trade receivables are a reasonable approximation of the loss rates for contract assets.